 People tell us they dream of escaping to the country – we were the crazy fools who sold our house and did it!
-After several years of careful business planning and boring friends with our ideas, we swapped the Sussex Downs for the Snowdonia mountains and have never looked back.
+After several years of careful business planning and boring friends with our ideas, we swapped the Sussex Downs for the Snowdonia mountains and our own Snowdonia holiday cottage adventure and have never looked back.

 It hasn’t always been an easy ride.
 But we’re proud of what we have achieved on a shoestring with the help of friends, family, creative partnerships and the local community who welcomed us.